TaylorJadin/batch-create/README.md

 - The CSV template is tweaked a bit.

 ## Installation
-Download this repository as a zip file, and upload it from the WordPress plugins page.
+Download this repository as a zip file, and upload it using the WordPress plugins page.